 Everyone knows the free earbuds you get with a new phone aren’t worth the plastic they’re molded from – it’s a fact.

 You don’t need to spend a fortune to get musical excellence, though.
-Got ₹3k?
-SoundMagic’s E10C is, hands-down, one of the best pair of in-ears you can get for that much.
+Got £40?
+SoundMagic’s E10C is, hands-down, the best pair of in-ears you can get for your cash.

-SoundMagic has long been our top choice for superb sound on a tight budget, but it also helps that the buds themselves aren’t a crime against fashion.
+SoundMagic has long been our top choice for getting superb sound when you’re on a budget, but it also helps that the buds themselves aren’t a crime against fashion.

 Throwing a pair of these into a jeans pocket several times a day shouldn’t be enough to kill them after a few weeks of listening, but tangles can still be a pain.